ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 This seeding method is almost identical to Z-Sum, except that instead of assigning teams a z-score, it assigns teams the corresponding percentile with respect to the normal distribution.
 In other words, Z-Percentile estimates the percentage of teams beaten on each map by fitting scores to a bell curve, and each team will receive a value between 0 and 1 on each map played.
 Seeding is then determined by the sum of these values, with the highest sum receiving seed 1.

-The z-percentile sum for a team is given by
+The Z-Percentile sum for a team is given by

 ![Z-Percentile formula](img/zpercentile.png)[^mappool-size]